Imtiyaj5791/DevOps-Journey/Projects/Interview.md

 My responsibility includes monitoring Linux servers, handling production incidents, performing initial troubleshooting, and working with AWS services such as EC2, EBS, IAM, S3, CloudWatch, and CloudTrail.
 If required, I coordinate with the Application, Database, Network, and Cloud teams until the issue is resolved.

 ---

-# 📚 Project Based Questions

-## ❓ Why did you use an Application Load Balancer in your project?

-We use an Application Load Balancer because it works at Layer 7 of the OSI model.
-It supports path-based routing and host-based routing, which helps route requests based on the URL path or hostname.

-It also distributes incoming traffic across multiple EC2 instances managed by the Auto Scaling Group, which helps improve application availability.

----

-## ❓ Why did you use Auto Scaling Group (ASG) in your project?

-We use Auto Scaling Group to maintain high availability of the application.
-It is configured across multiple Availability Zones.
-If any EC2 instance becomes unhealthy, Auto Scaling automatically terminates it and launches a new EC2 instance using the Launch Template.
-It can also automatically scale out or scale in based on the traffic and scaling policy.

----

-## ❓ Why did you use Amazon RDS instead of installing MySQL on an EC2 instance?

-We use Amazon RDS because it is a managed database service.
-It supports Multi-AZ deployment for high availability and provides automated backups.
-Database administration is handled by the database team.
-My role is mainly on the infrastructure side.

----

-## ❓ Why is your RDS deployed in a private subnet instead of a public subnet?

-We deploy Amazon RDS in a private subnet because it stores sensitive user data.
-We don't want the database to be directly accessible from the internet.
-Keeping it in a private subnet provides better security.
-Only the application servers running on EC2 can access the database.

----
 ---

 # 📸 Manual Snapshot Failed